Wirt H. Wills

-Wirt Henry Wills is an American Southwest archaeologist and a Professor of anthropology at the University of New Mexico.
-He has written numerous papers and books on the archaeology of the prehistoric southwest.
-He is most notable for investigations and excavations in or near New Mexico, including: the prehistoric site at Bat Cave in Catron County, New Mexico, the Mogollon Su site in western New Mexico and Pueblo Bonito located in Chaco Culture National Historical Park.
+Wirt Henry Wills is an American Southwest archaeologist and a professor of anthropology at the University of New Mexico.
+He has written papers and books on the archaeology of the prehistoric southwest.
+He is most known for investigations and excavations in or near New Mexico, including the prehistoric site at Bat Cave in Catron County, New Mexico, the Mogollon Su site in western New Mexico, and Pueblo Bonito located in Chaco Culture National Historical Park.

-Biography
+Early life and education

 Wills grew up in Virginia on his father's farm which contained many prehistoric and historic sites.
 He attributes growing up around old things as a probable stimulus for a desire to work in archeology.
-The first site he ever worked was in a salt marsh in Lewes, Delaware, at the age of 12 and he has been poking around in sites ever since.
+The first site he ever worked was in a salt marsh in Lewes, Delaware, at the age of 12.

 Wills began teaching at the University of New Mexico in 1986, and his fieldwork has continued within the state of New Mexico.

-Contributions

 Chaco Canyon is the center of Wills' work.
-For his dissertation, Dr. Wills wrote an article that was later published in the journal of field archaeology entitled The Preceramic to Ceramic Traditions in the Mongollon Highlands of Western New Mexico that focused on his excavation of a pit house on the SU site.
+For his dissertation, Wills wrote an article that was later published in the journal of field archaeology entitled The Preceramic to Ceramic Traditions in the Mongollon Highlands of Western New Mexico that focused on his excavation of a pit house on the SU site.

 Excavations at Pueblo Bonito, Chaco Canyon's most famous site, is what sets him apart from most American anthropologists.
 Dated roughly from 919-1067 C.E., this vast structure consists of over 800 rooms that took 150 years to construct.
 The rooms served as living areas, religious centers and even storage units.

-Economic theory
+Career and research

 An essential part of Wills' economic theory separates a site's storage capacity and intensification.
-Wills' ecological interests focused on sophisticated analyses of prehistoric subsistence, agriculture, and storage practices.
-In his work with the Pit house Agriculture he stated “Large crop yields or high levels of domesticate consumption might be the product of intensification, but not necessarily”.
+Wills' ecological interests focused on analyses of prehistoric subsistence, agriculture, and storage practices.

-Women’s Economic intensification

 Wills' work on the “Archaeology of Gender in the American Southwest” focused on both time allocation and economic intensification.
 His contributions to economic intensification were key to identifying some of the origins of southwestern ceramic containers.

-Future projects

 Wills has been actively involved in the Chaco Stratigraphy project from 2006 to the present.
 The Chaco Stratigraphy Project is an interdisciplinary research program at the University of New Mexico involving field investigations in Chaco Canyon, New Mexico.
-Chaco was the center of an unprecedented cultural development between ca. AD 800 and 1200 known as the "Chaco Phenomenon."
-Wills is hoping that the Chaco Stratigraphy Project will contribute to a greater understanding of the human experience in Chaco through detailed studies of socioeconomic change, with an emphasis on agricultural production and technology during the Bonito phase (ca. AD 850 – 1140).